Walking in Hafren Forest

 The River Severn runs between ranks of tall conifers, with the well-maintained wooden boardwalk of the Cascades Walk in Hafren Forest running alongside.

 There’s no compromise on scenery here.
 The boardwalk tours a stunning section of the River Severn, surrounded by mature trees on all sides.
-There’s a scenic picnicking spot at the far end of the boardwalk that overlooks a bubbling series of shallow waterfalls: the eponymous cascades.
+A scenic picnicking spot sits at the far end of the boardwalk, overlooking a bubbling series of shallow waterfalls: the eponymous cascades.

 Blaen Hafren Falls Trail